systelab/systelab-preferences/README.md

 # systelab-preferences

-Library with Systelab Preferences tools to speed up our Angular developments
+Library with Systelab Preferences tools.

 ## Installing the library